Stopping Places: Lands End North to Anglesey

 Milford Haven

-Milford Haven anchorages
+Milford Haven anchorages and marinas

 If going up the west coast of Wales then Milford is an obvious stop off point and it also works well to or from Ireland depending on the wind and it has an anchorage to suit most winds.
 The most convenient are Dale Shelf with winds with west in them, Sandy Haven Bay for north westerlies to easterlies and West Angle Bay for easterlies and Angle Bay for southerlies although I have not used this largely due to it being shallow.
 If the wind changes you will probably have to move as the water can get quite uncomfortable, although not dangerous very quickly.